tsgates/arch-wiki-markdown/wiki/Udev.md

 dependency):

 -   For GNOME or KDE 4.10+, install udisks2
--   For XFCE, install udisks
+-   For Xfce (Thunar), install gvfs which will in turn install udisks2

 There is no need for any additional rules either way.
 As an extra bonus you can remove HAL if you were only using that for auto mounting